chianghsinhao/fend-project-neighborhood-map/README.md

 * Responsiveness layout is designed so that the nav sidebar can be hidden on smaller screen.
 * Text input can filter both the list items and markers on map.
 * In the case of foursquare API error, an error message will display on sidebar
+---- After 1st project review ----
+* Aria label is added for customized inputs
+* Focus is managed to provide better accessibility experience
+* LocationList and LocationItem component is created
+* User is notified when Google API returns error
+* During offline a message is displayed
+* Using `setState()` instead of directly updating DOM elements